ava-labs/subnet-evm/docs/releasing/README.md

     ```

     And fix any errors that may arise from the upgrade.
 If it requires significant changes, you may want to create a separate PR for the upgrade and wait for it to be merged before continuing with this procedure.
-1. Modify [compatiblity.json](../../compatibility.json) by adding `$VERSION` to the `"rpcChainVMProtocolVersion"` JSON object.
-In our example, we add it as
+1. Add an entry in the object in [compatibility.json](../../compatibility.json), adding the target release `$VERSION` as key and the AvalancheGo RPC chain VM protocol version as value, to the `"rpcChainVMProtocolVersion"` JSON object.
+For example, we would add:

     ```json
-    {
-        "rpcChainVMProtocolVersion": {
     "v0.7.3": 39,
-            "v0.7.2": 39,
-            "v0.7.1": 39,
-            "v0.7.0": 38
-        }
-    }
     ```

-    💁 If you are unsure about the RPC chain VM protocol version:

-    1. Check [go.mod](../../go.mod) and spot the version used for `github.com/ava-labs/avalanchego`.
-For example `v1.13.0`.
+    💁 If you are unsure about the RPC chain VM protocol version, set the version to `0`, for example `"v0.7.3": 0`, and then run:
-    1. Refer to the [Avalanchego repository `version/compatibility.json` file](https://github.com/ava-labs/avalanchego/blob/master/version/compatibility.json) to find the RPC chain VM protocol version matching the subnet-evm AvalancheGo version.
-In our case, we use an AvalancheGo version `v1.13.0`, so the RPC chain VM protocol version is `39`:

-        ```json
-        {
-            "39": [
-                "v1.12.2",
-                "v1.13.0"
-            ],
-        }
-        ```

-    Finally, check the RPC chain VM protocol version compatibility is setup properly by running:

     ```bash
     go test -run ^TestCompatibility$ github.com/ava-labs/subnet-evm/plugin/evm
     ```

+    This will fail with an error similar to:

+    ```text
+    compatibility.json has subnet-evm version v0.7.3 stated as compatible with RPC chain VM protocol version 0 but AvalancheGo protocol version is 39
+    ```

+    This message can help you figure out what the correct RPC chain VM protocol version (here `39`) has to be in compatibility.json for your current release.
+Alternatively, you can refer to the [Avalanchego repository `version/compatibility.json` file](https://github.com/ava-labs/avalanchego/blob/main/version/compatibility.json) to find the RPC chain VM protocol version matching the AvalancheGo version we use here.
 1. Specify the AvalancheGo compatibility in the [README.md relevant section](../../README.md#avalanchego-compatibility).
 For example we would add:

     ```text